PgerTools/MSMC-Inboxer/README.md

 - Steam
 - Discord (Estimated Year)
 - Reddit (Estimated Year)

 More Checks will be added soon!
 I also hope to improve the captures.

+It is already extremely easy to add your own checks in but I will make it even easier in the future.

 ## Adding to MSMC
 Adding this to MSMC is very simple.